3 Summary of material accounting policies

 The Company recognises interest income on these assets in Statement of Profit and Loss.
 The ECL calculation for debt instruments at FVOCI is explained in subsequent notes in this section.

-[c) Debt instruments at FVTPL
+[c) Equity/Debt instruments at FVTPL

-The Company operates a trading portfolio as a part of its treasury strategy and classifies its debt instruments which are held for trading under FVTPL category.
+The Company operates a trading portfolio as a part of its treasury strategy and classifies its equity and debt instruments which are held for trading under FVTPL category.
 As a part of its hedging strategy, the Company enters into derivative contracts and classifies such contracts under FVTPL.

 (d) Equity instruments designated under FVOCI